-Our Major and Minor programs offer students the opportunity to practice literary creative writing through a careful study of the modes and theories of the art, as well as contemporary and historical applications.
-Our courses encourage students to learn and employ techniques common to the traditions of creative writing while simultaneously helping them to understand the literary and cultural contexts of their writing.
+Our Major and Minor programs give students the opportunity to practice literary creative writing through a careful study of the modes and theories of the art, with an emphasis on contemporary applications.
+Our courses encourage students to learn and employ techniques gleaned from literary creative writing while simultaneously helping students better understand the literary and cultural contexts of their writing.

 Students graduating with a Creative Writing major will be prepared to enter and excel in graduate creative writing studies, particularly at the MFA level.
 Students will also have professional experience which may help prepare them gain employment in publishing and advertising — one cornerstorne aspect of the program is creating our literary journal Prism Review (through our WRT 305: Literary Magazine Staff course).